MattiaAlfero/MattiaAlfero/README.md

 - 👋 Hi, I’m @MattiaAlfero.
-- 👀 I’m interested in Economics, Finance and Quantitative methods.
+- 👀 I’m interested in Economics, Finance and Econometrics.
 - 📫 How to reach me: mattia.alfero@gmail.com